Arnav6508/Named-Entity-Recognition/ReadMe.md

 -> A separate preprocess file for processing the sentences passed in the inference file since the dataset was already preprocessed.

 -> Add test_accuracy function in inference file that utilises compute_accuracy function from utils to calculate accuracy of saved model on test set.
+In addition to this, need to incorporate other metrics like F1 score, etc

+-> Utilise Part-of-speech, dropout layer and more epochs for more accurate model.

 -> Deploy the repository with a proper frontend 😍